Amazon cloud computing service applied to network management

 One of the more bizarre design decisions Google made when they developed the service was to show changes to code and changes to the wiki pages in the same place.

 When I go to the history page, I just want to see a change log of software changes not changes to the wiki pages as well.
+Saving the wiki into subversion is a great idea, I just don’t see why it has to use the same repository as the project source code.

 The big selling point with cloud computing is that computing capacity grows and shrinks depending upon the load being put upon it.
 You typically only pay for CPU (by the hour) and storage (by the month) you actually use.